Charles Rodman Campbell: Execution

 Witnesses to Campbell's execution included twelve reporters affiliated with various media outlets, three relatives of the victims' families, the Snohomish County Prosecutor, and Campbell's attorney.
 Authorities had to forcibly strap Campbell to a board in order to execute him, stating that he had trouble walking and standing on his own.
 Guards carried Campbell to the gallows strapped rigidly to the board.
 Campbell then repeatedly moved his head, giving prison officials difficulty in placing a hood over his head before the trap door was opened.
 Officials sprung the trap door at 12:08 am, and he was pronounced dead six minutes later, at 12:14 am.
 Witnesses described the execution as "fast and clinical" and said that following his drop from the trap door, Campbell did not move at all.
-Campbell's was the second hanging in both Washington and the United States as a whole in two years, after serial child killer and execution volunteer Westley Allan Dodd, and Campbell's execution was also the first involuntary execution in Washington in over 33 years, after the hanging of convicted murderer Joseph Chester Self in 1963.
+Campbell's was the second hanging in both Washington and the United States as a whole in two years, after serial child killer and execution volunteer Westley Allan Dodd, and Campbell's execution was also the first involuntary execution in Washington in over 30 years, after the hanging of convicted murderer Joseph Chester Self in 1963.

 Following Campbell's hanging, the King County Medical Examiner's Office conducted an autopsy on his remains.
 Medical Examiner Donald Reay determined Campbell experienced a broken neck and broken spinal cord following his drop from the gallows' trap door, and Reay also found that Campbell died seconds after the drop.
 After his execution, no one stepped forward to claim his remains, so Walla Walla County officials cremated his body, although his girlfriend and son later claimed his remains, as well as Campbell's remaining personal effects, on May 31, as Campbell had requested before his execution.

 Aftermath

 The triple murders sparked legislative changes in Washington State, namely the passage of laws strengthening and broadening the state's death penalty, allowing for its application in a wider set of circumstances.

 In the aftermath of the trial, there were numerous lawsuits.
 His ex-wife sued the State of Washington for negligence in allowing him to go free on work release and rape her two times.
 Hilda Ahlers filed a lawsuit seeking damages for the same negligence that led to the death of her daughter and granddaughter.
 The state also agreed to pay Don Hendrickson $950,000 in damages.

 In 1996, Washington legislators made lethal injection the state's default method of execution.
 In 2018, the Washington Supreme Court declared the state's death penalty was unconstitutional, effectively abolishing capital punishment in the state.

-In 2023, DNA evidence showed that Campbell was likely responsible for the murder of University of Washington student Hallie Ann Seaman, whose murder has previously been unsolved.
+In 2023, DNA evidence showed that Campbell was likely responsible for the murder of 25-year-old University of Washington student Hallie Ann Seaman, whose murder has previously been unsolved.
 On April 29, 1975, Seaman had been sexually assaulted and stabbed to death, and her murderer, likely Campbell, moved her car four miles from the location where a passerby would discover her body the next day.
 Seaman's car was also set on fire.